WebDevSimplified/Web-Dev-Simplified-Official-Blog/content/blog/2020-03/javascript-null-coalesce/index.md

 ```
 This code now will only use the default value if `option.tries` is null or undefined.
 The only problem is this code is pretty clunky to write, so that is why the null coalesce operator was created.

+*If you prefer to learn visually, check out the video version of this article.*
+`youtube: v2tJ3nzXh8I?start=41`

 ## What Is The Null Coalesce Operator

 The null coalesce operator is a new operator in JavaScript that works very similar to the logical or operator, but it will check for null/undefined instead of falsey.